emfcamp/Website/README.md

 make
 ```

-Now create a user ("signup") and then run:
+Now create a user (go to [http://localhost:5000/signup](http://localhost:5000/signup)) and then run:

 ```
 make admin